Charelk2/Flinkdink2/README.md

 npx cap open ios
 ```

 From there you can build and publish the app to the Play Store or App Store.
+For
+release builds remember to configure signing keys:

+- **Android** – create a keystore and reference it from
+  `android/gradle.properties` or `signing.properties`.
+- **iOS** – add your certificates and provisioning profiles in Xcode.

+The backend requires a Node.js environment with SQLite support.
+Deploy
+`server.js` to a Node host (such as Railway or a small VPS) and ensure the
+database file is writable.
+Update `VITE_API_BASE_URL` in your `.env` to point to
+the deployed server.

 ## License